-Each candidate phrase’s individual document phrase scores are then combined across the documents in which it appears to create a combined score.
-The document phrase scores and the combined score for a candidate phrase are evaluated to determine how strongly the document collection supports the usage of the candidate phrase as a real phrase.
-Generally, a candidate phrase is retained where it is strongly supported by at least one document; for example, the maximum of its individual document phrase scores exceeds a predetermined threshold.
+Each candidate phrase’s document phrase scores are then combined across the documents in which it appears to create a combined score.
+The document phrase scores and the combined score for a candidate phrase are evaluated to determine how strongly the document collection supports the usage of the candidate phrase is a real phrase.
+Generally, a candidate phrase is retained where it is strongly supported by at least one document; for example, the maximum of its document phrase scores exceeds a predetermined threshold.
 A candidate phrase is also retained where it is moderately supported, as indicated by having a combined phrase score above a second predetermined threshold.
 This shows that the candidate phrase has a sufficient widespread use to be considered a real phrase.
 Finally, a candidate phrase is also retained where it is broadly supported, as indicated by the phrase receiving a minimum score from some number of documents.
 As an example, the system can include approximately 100,000 to 200,000 phrases, which will represent real phrases used in documents, rather than mere combinations of words.

-Using a method like this to identify real phrases, and how often they occur, and their locations in documents is complicated.
+Using a method like this to identify real phrases, and how often they occur, and their locations in documents are complicated.
 This phrase-based indexing system covers a few different patents, which include generating scores based upon how often certain phrases appear in different documents and as anchor text pointing to documents, as well as identifying spam using phrase-based indexing.
 There are a good number of related patents that have been developed since 2004.
 It’s complex enough that it doesn’t get talked about much.
-Yes, you can look for which phrases tend to frequently appear on the top ranking pages for specific terms, and that will give you a hint as to what meaningful phrases you should ideally include on your page about those terms.
+Yes, you can look for which phrases tend to frequently appear on the top-ranking pages for specific terms, and that will give you a hint as to what meaningful phrases you should ideally include on your page about those terms.